astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 For Python, container images **vastly outperform** zip based Lambda functions beyond 200mb in size.

+This result is incredible, because Lambda container images (in total) are much much larger than the comparative zip files.

 I want to stress that the size of dependencies is only one factor that plays into cold starts.
 Besides size, other factors impact static initialization time including:
 - Size and number of heap allocations
 - Computations performed during init